patrick-rivos/compiler-fuzz-ci/scripts/README.md

-# csmith-scripts
+# scripts
 A collection of scripts used with csmith to discover and reduce testcases.

-Make sure you set *.path files with absolute paths
+Make sure you set tools/*.path files with absolute paths

 - compiler.path is the path to your riscv compiler.
 - qemu.path is the path to the `qemu-riscv64` binary.